FWeinb/fweinb.github.com/_posts/2013-06-21-direction-aware-hover-pure-css.md

 draft: true
 ---

-<pre class="codepen" data-height="400" data-type="css" data-href="882abf79f7211b64071f84614b149c4c" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/hDgKr">Check out this Pen!</a></pre>
+<pre class="codepen" data-height="400" data-type="result" data-href="GrpqB" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/GrpqB">Check out this Pen!</a></pre>

 A few days ago I had the idea to implement the direction aware hover effect I saw on [codedrops](http://tympanus.net/TipsTricks/DirectionAwareHoverEffect/) in pure CSS.
 The main goal was to uses as few elements as possible to not clutter the DOM with unsemantic elements.
-And I want to be to add different content to each panel.
+Additionaly I want to add diffrent content on each panel.

 ## The Basic Structure